Donald Trump Tells Cops To Be Rough With Suspects, Met With Cheers During Speech To Law Enforcement

-Donald Trump encouraged police officers to be rough with suspects during a major law enforcement and immigration speech on Friday, a statement that drew cheers from the law enforcement offices in attendance but widespread criticism elsewhere.
+Donald Trump encouraged police officers to be rough with suspects in a major law enforcement and immigration address on Friday with a speech that drew cheers from the law enforcement officers in attendance but widespread criticism elsewhere.

 Trump delivered the much-anticipated speech at Suffolk County Community College in Long Island, New York.
-During the speech, Trump said that officers are often “too nice” to suspects who are arrested and instead encouraged them to rough these suspects up a bit as they are being detained.
+During the speech, Trump said that officers are often “too nice” to suspects who are arrested, and instead, encouraged them to rough these suspects up a bit as they are being detained.

 “When you see these thugs being thrown into the back of a paddywagon, you just see them thrown in, rough.
 I said please don’t be too nice,” Trump said (via The Hill).